DavidG1011/Traffic-Sign-Neural-Network/README.md

 Looking at these losses, it's easy to see how the network may have difficulty identifying these images.
 For example, the stop sign image lost over 93% of its original X pixel value and almost 93% of its original Y pixel value.
 These high loss resized images could contribute to my findings for prediction accuracy...

 ---

+***Image Qualities***

+**Resolution/Distortion:**
+As mentioned above, resizing the images reduces the resolution or overall image data to a very small percentage.
+This is probably the most limiting factor when it comes to predicting these images.

+**Brightness:**
+Good, very bright.
+These images were also normalized with the same method as the other image sets.

+**Viewing Angle:**
+The angle that the signs are at should be fine for prediction.
+They are relatively forward facing.

+**Edges:**
+I made sure to crop the images as best as possible to reduce outer edge noise, some extra image data is left, however.

+---